 Experimental, playful and deeply connected collaboration.
 For two decades this has been the pilot spark of Collectress: an all-female multi-instrumentalist chamber music collective based in and around London.
-Different Geographies, their latest album, is released spring 2020 on digital and limited CD formats, with a series of experimental physical engravings planned (not CD or LP), more details incoming soon ….
+Different Geographies, their latest album, was released in spring 2020 on digital and limited CD formats.

 Collectress honour intuition and process – music emerges on the fly or is spun from long periods of playing and sharing; talking and swapping.
 Their compelling narratives are dark and light by turns, cellos sing over jagged krauty synth harmonies, electronic glitches interrupt melodic violin lines, handmade percussion and found sound weave among layered vocals and well-directed mischief.